vdaas/vald/docs/user-guides/cluster-role-binding.md

 # Cluster Role Configuration

-The cluster role contains rules that represent a set of permission to grant access to a specific target depending on the binding rule.
+The [cluster role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) feature provided by Kubernetes contains rules that represent a set of permission to grant access to a specific target depending on the binding rule.

 This page describes why we need a cluster role for the Vald cluster and how to configure it.